 Check out other IP trends from the Brand Intelligence Index:

-Blockchain represents a categorical shift in the way that data can be kept secure, and 46% of survey respondents said they expect the technology to impact brand protection in 2020.
+Blockchain represents a categorical shift in the way that data can be kept secure, and 46% of survey respondents said they expect the technology to impact brand protection this year.

 Blockchain is already famous for enabling cryptocurrency, but it goes much further than that.
 In a nutshell, blockchain is a decentralized and anonymized ledger: multiple computer systems owned by different people track transactions.
 Each new transaction is recorded with algorithmic keys that connect the systems, or blocks, in the chain to one another.
 Each block has a unique record of the transaction.
 It is impossible to return later and tamper with the recorded data in one block since it wouldn’t match the others.